tuhh-softsec/LLMSecEval/Dataset/README.md

      * Content Adequacy: measures how well the prompts represent the code from which they are generated.
      * Conciseness: measures if the prompts contain unnecessary and irrelevant information.
 ### Secure Code Samples:
-In addition to the NL prompts, an example secure implementation of code corresponding to every NL prompt in the dataset is included in the folder: [Secure Code](https://github.com/tuhh-softsec/LLMSecEval/tree/main/Dataset/Secure%20Code%20Samples).
+In addition to the NL prompts, an example secure implementation of code corresponding to every NL prompt in the dataset is included in the folder: [Secure Code Samples](https://github.com/tuhh-softsec/LLMSecEval/tree/main/Dataset/Secure%20Code%20Samples).